marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |partially-check-icon|
      - The Credential Format must support correlation protection.

 While selective disclosure is a strong tool for preventing correlation, full unlinkability is not guaranteed in all cases.
-Issues like Verifier collusion or Issuer tracking can arise, especially if sensitive identifiers (e.g., taxpayer ID) are disclosed.
+Issues like Verifier collusion or Issuer tracking can arise.

 .. tip::
   Batch issuance, using different key binding keys and salts for each Credential, can mitigate Verifier/Verifier and presentation unlinkability risks.